ysthakur/everything.rs/README.md

 `everything.rs` applies the cutting-edge technology pioneered by [`exec-rs`](https://github.com/faradayio/exec-rs) to perfectly emulate any program. `everything.rs` does require you to have the program installed on your machine so it can better emulate it.

+### Does it work for more than Unix tools?

+Of course!
+Want a Rust-powered replacement for that sluggish bash script you made?
+No problem, just stick an `everything` in front of it and use it the same way you would normally (`everything <script name> <args...>`).

 ### There's no way you've ported *everything*.
 Does it actually work?